Hanja

-Although a phonetic Hangul (also known as Chosŏn'gŭl in North Korea) had been created by Sejong the Great in 1446 through the promulgation of the Hunminjeongeum, it did not come into widespread official use until the late 19th and early 20th century.
-Thus, until that time it was necessary to be fluent in reading and writing Hanja to be literate in Korean, as Korean documents, history, literature and records throughout its history until the contemporary period were written primarily in Literary Chinese using Hanja as its primary script.
-Therefore, a good working knowledge of Chinese characters is still important for anyone who wishes to interpret and study older texts from Korea, or anyone who wishes to read scholarly texts in the humanities.
-A high proficiency in Hanja is also useful for understanding the etymology of Sino-Korean words as well as to enlarge one's Korean vocabulary.
+Until the contemporary period, Korean documents, history, literature and records were written primarily in Literary Chinese using Hanja as its primary script.
+As early as 1446, King Sejong the Great promulgated Hangul (also known as Chosŏn'gŭl in North Korea) through the Hunminjeongeum.
+It did not come into widespread official use until the late 19th and early 20th century.
+Proficiency in Chinese characters is, therefore, necessary to study Korean history.
+Etymology of Sino-Korean words is reflected in Hanja.

-Hanja were once used to write native Korean words, in a variety of systems collectively known as idu, but by the 20th century Koreans used hanja only for writing Sino-Korean words, while writing native vocabulary and loanwords from other languages in Hangul.
-By the 21st century, even Sino-Korean words are written in the Hangul alphabet most of the time, with the corresponding Chinese character sometimes written next to it to prevent confusion if there are other characters or words with the same Hangul spelling.
+Hanja were once used to write native Korean words, in a variety of systems collectively known as idu, but, by the 20th century, Koreans used hanja only for writing Sino-Korean words, while writing native vocabulary and loanwords from other languages in Hangul, a system known as mixed script.
+By the 21st century, even Sino-Korean words are usually written in the Hangul alphabet, with the corresponding Chinese character sometimes written next to it to prevent confusion if there are other characters or words with the same Hangul spelling.
 According to the Standard Korean Language Dictionary published by the National Institute of Korean Language (NIKL), approximately half (50%) of Korean words are Sino-Korean, mostly in academic fields (science, government, and society).
 Other dictionaries, such as the Urimal Keun Sajeon, claim this number might be as low as roughly 30%.

 History

-Hanja: Hanmun
+Introduction of literary Chinese to Korea

-There is no traditionally accepted date for when literary Chinese (한문; 漢文; hanmun) written in Chinese characters (한자; 漢字; hanja) entered Korea.
+There is traditionally no accepted date for when literary Chinese (한문; 漢文; hanmun) written in Chinese characters (한자; 漢字; hanja) entered Korea.
 Early Chinese dynastic histories, the only sources for very early Korea, do not mention a Korean writing system.
-During the 3rd century BC, Chinese migrations into the peninsula occurred due to war in northern China and the earliest archaeological evidence of Chinese writing are dated to this period.
-A large number of inscribed knife money from pre--Lelang sites along the Yalu River have been found.
+During the 3rd century BC, Chinese migrations into the peninsula occurred due to war in northern China and the earliest archaeological evidence of Chinese writing appearing in Korea is dated to this period.
+A large number of inscribed knife money from pre-Lelang sites along the Yalu River have been found.
 A sword dated to 222 BC with Chinese engraving was unearthed in Pyongyang.